How to extend or change your visa status

-1. Check the date on your I-94, not your visa
+1. Go by your I-94 date, not your visa

 2. Form I-539 covers most extensions and changes

-Visitors (B-1/B-2), students (F, M), exchange visitors (J), and visa dependents (H-4, L-2, etc.) generally use Form I-539 to extend or change status.
-Workers in their own employment-based status (H-1B, L-1, O-1) typically file through their employer with Form I-129.
+Visitors (B-1/B-2), students (F, M), exchange visitors (J), and visa dependents (H-4, L-2, and the like) generally use Form I-539 to extend or change status.
+Workers in their own employment-based status (H-1B, L-1, O-1) usually file through their employer on Form I-129.

 3. File before your status expires